Twin Dragon Press is John Saling, Engraver.

 My study of printmaking began in 1964 in Seattle, and I acquired a spectrum of techniques from continued studies in Detroit and New York City.
 Eventually, engraving became the best medium for the kind of work I wanted to create.

 I was born in Portland, Oregon, and have been a print maker here since the 1970s.
-Art-based travel in 2013 to Sweden, Germany, The Netherlands and France has refreshed and challenged my perceptions.
+Art-based travel in 2013 and 2017 to Sweden, Germany, The Netherlands and France has refreshed and challenged my perceptions.
 I have shared my knowledge of printmaking and my enthusiasm for hand pulled prints through teaching, collaborative projects and involvement in the local printmaking community.